 Student vacations will not be approved during the scheduled school calendar.
-If students are to be successful, they have to be in school for us to teach them.
-More and more students are missing school due to vacations.
 To ensure success for their children, families should plan their trips and vacations during normal non-attendance periods such as: summer vacation, winter break, spring break, and school holidays.